EslamYasser-Dev/TaskNo1/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## you must run the mock api before try to access the app
+- open your terminal
+- clone the project
+- change directory to /taskone
+- type npm install to get all related pacakges.
+- change directory to /taskone
+- just type <prism mock -h 0.0.0.0 ./ApplicationForm.yaml>
+- after it became up and running try to conect.